-As part of Project LEO (see page 9 for more information), we are developing a virtual power plant in Oxfordshire.
-To facilitate this we need to significantly increase the amount of renewable energy generation we have available to connect to it.
-This will enable us to test the system and demonstrate the potential that local energy has to decarbonise the energy system as a whole.
+As part of Project LEO (see page 19 for more information), we are developing a virtual power plant in Oxfordshire (see page 11).
+We need to significantly increase the amount of renewable energy generation we have available to connect to it.
+To this end, we have secured our first ground mount solar project, Ray Valley Solar.
+It will provide an important 'anchor load' for the trial and thereby enable us to: